-Adam Comerford, national hydrology manager at the Canal & River Trust explains: "By monitoring on the same day every week, throughout the year, we can calculate the change from one week to the next, and this helps us to understand how much water has gone into or out of a reservoir.
+Adam Comerford, our national hydrology manager explains: "By monitoring on the same day every week, throughout the year, we can calculate the change from one week to the next, and this helps us to understand how much water has gone into or out of a reservoir.

 We use the reservoir holding information to manage our water resources, deciding which reservoir(s) to use to feed the canal at different periods in the boating season and whether to use alternative resources, such as pumps, to supplement the reservoir water.
 Our records show reservoir levels for every week going back over many years, so we can compare the current situation against historical years, including drought periods."

 Reservoir Watch is updated around mid-month.
 The latest Reservoir Watch can be found here: